papermana/react-modern-sticky/README.md

 ### Offset

 You can set a vertical offset for the `Sticky` element if you need it to not be stuck at the very top of the screen.
-A common use case for this would be if you have a fixed header, and want your sticky sub-header to appear below it.
+A common use case for this would be if you have a fixed header and want your sticky sub-header to appear below it.

 You can do this simply by passing a prop: